nimiq/ledger-api/transport-comparison.md

 ## WebHID

+See https://caniuse.com/webhid for browser support.
-Still experimental and not enabled by default.
-It is not a W3C Standard nor is it on the W3C Standards Track.
-The test results here should be updated when the api is more stable.
+It is not a W3C Standard nor is it on the W3C Standards Track but works great in Chrome.

 General characteristics:
 - No timeouts.
-- The browser device selector does not update (yet?) when devices get connected / disconnected (or when an app gets opened on the Ledger which is a device change).
-- Currently, a HID permission is only valid until the device is disconnected.
-This results in a device selection popup every time the Ledger is reconnected (or changes to another app or the dashboard, where Ledger reports different device descriptors, i.e. appears as a different device).
-This also requires a user gesture every time.
-- The HID device selection popup does not update on changes, for example on switch from Ledger dashboard to app or when Ledger gets connected.
-- HID does not emit disconnects immediately but only at next request.

 Special characteristics:
 - Currently crashes the page on Chrome Android.

+Notes about early Chrome versions (versions in the lower 8X range):
+- The browser device selector did not update when devices get connected / disconnected (or when an app gets opened on the Ledger which is a device change).
+- A HID permission was only valid until the device was disconnected.
+This resulted in a device selection popup every time the Ledger was reconnected (or changes to another app or the dashboard, where Ledger reports different device descriptors, i.e. appears as a different device).
+This also required a user gesture every time.
+- Sometimes, if a device disconnects / switches the app, subsequent requests while the correct app is opened resulted in "Invalid sequence" errors.
+The problem persisted after reloading the page.
+This behavior did not show, if an apdu was sent to another app / the dashboard in the meantime.
+- HID did not emit disconnects immediately but only at next request.

 ## WebBluetooth